HeloisaAguiar/HeloisaAguiar/README.md

 - 👋 Hi, I’m @HeloisaAguiar
-- 👀 I’m interested in ...direito
+- 👀 I’m interested in ...programaçãp
 - 🌱 I’m currently learning ...alura
 - 💞️ I’m looking to collaborate on ...apoio com a turma
-- 📫 How to reach me ...escola
+- 📫 How to reach me ...h.aguiar@escola.pr.gov.br

 <!---
 HeloisaAguiar/HeloisaAguiar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.